ridwan47/Permanent-Folder-Icon-Changer/README.md

 Developed and maintained by **ridwan47**
 Modified version includes permanent icon copying logic and enhanced debug system.
 Based on components from [Folder Icon Updater](https://github.com/ramdany7/Folder-Icon-Updater).

----

-## 💡 Tip

-Keep this tool somewhere permanent (like `C:\Tools\FolderIconChanger\`) so context menu paths remain valid.

----

-Would you like me to make a **compact “ReadMe.txt” version** (same content but formatted for Notepad width — ~80 characters wide)?
-It would look clean and ready to include beside your `.exe`.